 Tonight you may explore Lijiang's old town independently, or relax at the hotel.
 Dinner is not included.

-Today embark on a full day tour of Jade Dragon Snow Mountain (Yulong Mountain), the southernmost glacier in the Northern Hemisphere.
+Enjoy a full day private guided tour of the Jade Dragon Snow Mountain (Yulong Mountain), the southernmost glacier in the Northern Hemisphere.
 From Lijiang Old Town the snow-covered and fog-enlaced mountain resembles a jade dragon lying in the clouds.
 Enjoy a trek through the natural beauty and snow covered glacier field.
-Next stop is The Baisha Mural located in the Baisha Village on the plain north of Lijiang.
-The mural was made from 1385 to 1619, employing the artistic energies of Chinese Daoist, Tibetan and Naxi Buddhists and local dongba shamans.
-This rich fusion had resulted in a tremendously powerful art, heavy in spirit and awe-inspiring in its presentation of the mystical world.
-Dominated by black, silver, dark green, gold and red colours, the murals in the back hall, overlaid with centuries of brown soot, are doom-laden and bizarre, the scenes and figures, some still vivid in detail, are largely taken from Tibetan Buddhist iconography and include the wheel of life, judges of the underworld, the damned, titans and gods, Buddhas and bodhisattvas.
+Your next stop will be the Baisha Mural located in the Baisha Village, north of Lijiang.
+The mural was made during 1385 to 1619, employing the eclectic artist energies of Chines Daoist, Tibetan, and Naxi Buddhists and local dongba shamans.
 There are trigrams, lotus flowers and even Sanskrit inscriptions on the ceiling.
 The deliberate damage done to the paintings is apparent and terrible, but the loss of the irreplaceable wooden statuary that filled the temple, of which there is no trace, is even more tragic.
 The final leg of the tour is Jade Peak Temple which is one of seven lamaseries in the area.
 Luxuriant trees dominate the scenic landscape.
 There is a 300-year-old camellia tree which produces 10,000 blossoms every year.